ControlSystemStudio/phoebus/phoebus-product/README.md

  5. Determine a version for your application, in the following referred to as `app_version`.
  6. For Window installers determine a menu group in which the application will be placed.
 If the group does not exist, it will be created.
  7. Identify the path to the Java 11 SDK.
 In the following referred to as `<jdk_root>`.
+See below for additional information on the selecttion of target Java runtime.

  ##### `jpackage` build step 1
  `jpackage --name <app_name> --input unzipped --type app-image --main-jar product-<version>-<os>.jar